Unification and combination of a class of traversal strategies made with pattern matching and fixed-points: Unification and combination of

-The unification reduction system requires storing a piece of information, called \emph{memory}, related to the input fixed-point \ces.
+and noticing that the \ce $\mu Y. S(R,Y)$ is neither in $\Phi_{\mu}(R)$ nor in $\Phi(R)$, but in $\widetilde\Phi_{\mu}(R)$ and in $\widetilde\Phi(R)$. \end{remark} The unification of two \ces will be given by means of a reduction system that requires storing a piece of information, called \emph{memory}, related to the input \ces.
 Roughly speaking, a memory is a set of triples where the first and the second element of each triple is a fixed-point sub-\ce or an augmented \ce, and the third element is a fixed-point variable.
-The formal definition follows.
+The idea behind the memory is that the unification of a fixed-point \ce $\mu X.S(X)$ with a \ce $R$ amounts to the unification of $S(\mu X.S(X))$ with $R$, or more precisely, the unification of $\mu X.S(X)$ with $R$ produces a \ce $\mu Z.T(Z)$, where $Z$ is a fresh-fixed point variable and $T(Z)$ is the unification of $S(\mu X.S(X))$ with $R$.
+To ensure that this process terminates we need to store the triple $(\mu X.S(X),R,Z)$ in the memory so that $Z$ is produced whenever $\mu X.S(X)$ is unified again with $R$.